mahonda/mahonda.github.io/_posts/2020-12-06-2-Stage-Amplifier.md

 ## Summary

-This project involved using Cadence Virtuoso and MATLAB to design by sizing the transistors of an existing architecture in a 180nm process using 1.8V supply rails.
+This project involved using Cadence Virtuoso and MATLAB to design by sizing the transistors of an existing architecture in a 180nm process using a 1.8V supply.
 The 2-stage operational transconductance amplifier is composed of a single-ended folded cascode amplifier and common source amplifier.
 The bias circuit consists of a constant-gm circuit that provides a current reference that is robust to PVT variantions for the cascode current mirrors to appropriately bias the transistors.
 Good stability was achieved by using miller compensation and a nulling resistor through pole-zero cancellation to improve the phase margin.